International Lenin School: Post-Comintern school

 The ILS was re-established after the war and continued until the end of the Soviet Union.
 It was located at 49 Leningradsky Prospekt, Moscow, in a purpose-built complex with lecture halls, film theatres, library, shops, restaurants and residences.
 Also called the Institute of Social Sciences, it was a semi-clandestine institution, and many of its students went by pseudonyms, primarily for security reasons because they were members of then-illegal parties.
 The school was under the auspices of the International Department of the Communist Party of the Soviet Union.
 Graduates from that period, who later held prominent positions, include Alexander Dubček, Thabo Mbeki, John Dramani Mahama, Demetris Christofias, and Nadia Valavani.
 First-person accounts of the ILS have been written by John Mahama, Jim Riordan, Helena Sheehan and Kevin McMahon.
-After the end of the Soviet Union, its premises were given to the Gorbachev Foundation for a time but were later transferred to a Financial University.
+After the end of the Soviet Union, its premises were given to the Gorbachev Foundation for a time but were later transferred to the Financial University.